hefffner/github-activity/README.md

 - Fork
 - Pull Requests

-To render url properly you should have a terminal that supports OSC 8 hyperlinks
+To render urls properly you should have a terminal that supports OSC 8 hyperlinks MIT License